maslovw/SDND/VehicleDetection/README.md

 To find cars in the image it's required to build sliding window mechanism.

 #### 5.1.
 Crop picture
-To reduce amount of data and cut the skys out, I just croped the picture
+To reduce amount of data and cut the sky out, I just cropped the picture

 ![crop][crop]